ESPRI-Mod/hermes-client/docs/usage.rst

 Using Prodiguer client
 ======================

-Upon successful `installation <http://www.supervisord.org>`_ of the prodiguer client library, simulation metrics management commands can be called from command line.
+Upon successful `installation installation.rst>`_ of the prodiguer client library, simulation metrics management commands can be called from command line.
 For each command listed below type -h or --help to access the command's help text.

 prodiguer-client-metrics-add
 ----------------------------